-Ground System Design & Operation
+Ground System Design and Operation

 This course provides a practical introduction to all aspects of ground system design and operation.
 Starting with basic communications principles, an understanding is developed of ground system architectures and system design issues.
 The function of major ground system elements is explained, leading to a discussion of day-to-day operations.
 The course concludes with a discussion of current trends in Ground System design and operations.

 This course is intended for engineers, technical managers, and scientists who are interested in acquiring a working understanding of ground systems as an introduction to the field or to help broaden their overall understanding of space mission systems and mission operations.
 It is also ideal for technical professionals who need to use, manage, operate, or purchase a ground system.